vmeng/spindle-code/keywords/README.md

 ## Introduction

-Keywords.py is a python script developed during the [SPINDLE project](http://blogs.oucs.ox.ac.uk/openspires/category/spindle/)that generates keywords from a text.
+Keywords.py is a python script developed during the [SPINDLE project](http://blogs.oucs.ox.ac.uk/openspires/category/spindle/) that generates keywords from a text.
 It has been used during the [SPINDLE] (http://openspires.oucs.ox.ac.uk/spindle/) project to [generate keywords from automatic transcriptions]